-Maybe you’ve heard the phrase, “Don’t put all your eggs in one basket”.
-That’s the key to building a well-rounded portfolio that both reduces your risk and helps you reach your financial goals.
+Maybe you’ve heard the phrase, “Don’t put all your eggs in one basket.”
+This is the key to building a well-rounded portfolio that both reduces your risk and helps you reach your financial goals.

 There’s no single right approach to investing.
-What works for you, your lifestyle, and your financial goals may completely differ from what suits another investor.
-This diversity is what makes investing fascinating — why there are numerous ways to create an investment portfolio.
+What works for you, your lifestyle and your financial goals may completely differ from what suits another investor.
+There are numerous ways to create an investment portfolio, and this diversity is what makes investing fascinating.

 But how do you actually build one?
-By the end of this lesson, you’ll learn the various portfolio types, the benefits of diversification, and how to start building your own portfolio.
+By the end of this guide, you’ll know the various portfolio types, the benefits of diversification, and how to build your own portfolio.

 How to manage an investment portfolio